Learn why you need a Last Will and Testament and the steps to develop one

 A trust may also allow your estate to avoid probate and help your beneficiaries manage the estate distribution process.
 In the event of a revocable trust, a successor trustee may be appointed to manage trust assets if you are no longer able to do so or upon your death.

-To create a Last Will and Testament or discuss all aspects of your estate planning strategy, contact our team at NJ Elder Law Center.
+To create a Last Will and Testament or discuss all aspects of your estate planning strategy, contact our team at Elder Law Department at Goldberg Law Group.
 We assist clients with Will and trust drafting, trustee and executor services, as well as estate administration and elder law services.